 Indian e-commerce companies are expanding and flourishing in the country at a rapid rate.
-According to a report, the Indian e-commerce market in two decade’s time will over-take US as the second largest e-commerce market in the world.
-With the inclusion of smart phone and internet in our daily lives, this has become an indispensable medium in the e-world.
+According to a report, the Indian e-commerce market in two decade’s time will overtake the US as the second largest e-commerce market in the world.
+With the inclusion of smartphone and internet in our daily lives, this has become an indispensable medium in the e-world.

 The e-commerce domain definitely promises to get bigger and better with time and a revolution in the definition of consumer and seller relationship is evident.
 Though the system is very beneficial yet there are certain drawbacks faced by the Indian e-commerce industries.
 In this article, we will provide a detailed description of the drawbacks.

 Personalization is a major problem in the country, with more than 70% of the total sales come from tabs and mobiles.
 The page used by the e-commerce websites must also be responsive and user-friendly, to attract more customers.

 One of the most common instances is when a customer buys a product from a specific company for the first time, the buyer may not have any prior knowledge about the company or even the product.
 More than 50% of the people in the nation want to have personal support before and after the purchase of the product.
 This is an arduous process and often disturbing for the seller.

 The mode of payment usually preferred by the Indian buyers is Cash On Delivery.
 People are still concerned about paying the money online.
 Online transactions via the gateways are often a failure and people do not usually trust them.
 It is a gruesome procedure for the companies to collect the cash manually as it is risky, an onus and also an expensive process.

 With the advancement in technology, smartphones are very common in India.